Meeds-io/meeds/CODING_GUIDELINES.md

   No exception should be swallowed.
 A log.debug is sometimes sufficient, if the exception is expected

 ### DEVSTD-24
-  An exception should be either loggued or rethrown, not both
+  An exception should be either logged or rethrown, not both

 ### DEVSTD-13
   Never swallow exceptions